NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-2-modeling-analysis-at-the-building-scale/index.md

         - street trees accurate generally, litter baskets not as good
       - 3D - note BIN numbers on buildings
     - meant to be a starting point for modeling not an accurate representation of the physical city
-    - the map is not the territory! neither is a 3d model, even if it looks more like the real thing
+    - ⚠️the map is not the territory! neither is a 3d model, even if it looks more like the real thing

+## Define Scenarios and Sites

-- SETUP **Define Scenarios and Sites, learn how UDTools uses these to structure space and time and evaluate key zoning concepts**
+ **Define Scenarios and Sites, learn how UDTools uses these to structure space and time and evaluate key zoning concepts**
   - next step is to define *sites* and *scenarios* for analysis
+- Let's switch over to the `Setup` tab
   - site - a fixed geographic location (stays the same over time)
   - scenario - a moment in time (conditions, like zoning, change with time)
   - what's shown in the dashboard is the intersection between a site and scenario - a *snapshot*